Brad Finstad

-Finstad previously served as an area director for the Minnesota Farm Bureau and as the agricultural policy advisor to U.S. Representative Mark Kennedy.
+Finstad previously served as an area director for the Minnesota Farm Bureau and as the agricultural policy advisor to U.S. representative Mark Kennedy.
 In 2002, he was elected to the Minnesota House of Representatives, where he served three terms.
-While in the state house, Finstad served on several legislative and statewide agricultural committees.
 In 2017 President Donald Trump appointed Finstad as the USDA Rural Development director for Minnesota.
 He served until shortly after Trump left office in 2021.
 In addition to his government service, Finstad operates a family farm.

 Finstad was elected to represent Minnesota's 1st congressional district in a 2022 special election, to finish the term of the late Jim Hagedorn.

 Early life and education

 Finstad was born in New Ulm, Minnesota, on May 30, 1976.
-A fourth-generation resident of the area, he grew up on his family’s farm in Brown County, Minnesota which his family has operated for several generations.
+A fourth-generation resident of the area, he grew up on his family's farm in Brown County, Minnesota, which his family has operated for several generations.
 He earned a Bachelor of Science degree in agricultural education from the University of Minnesota.

 Early political career

 After graduating from college, Finstad joined the human resources department of Christensen Family Farms in Brown County, Minnesota.
 He later briefly worked as an area director for the Minnesota Farm Bureau before joining the staff of Congressman Mark Kennedy, serving as an agricultural advisor.

 Finstad was elected to the Minnesota House of Representatives in 2002 and took office in 2003.
 During his final term in the legislature, he served as assistant minority leader.
-He also served on the Rural Health Advisory Committee under Minnesota Governor Tim Pawlenty.
+He also served on the Rural Health Advisory Committee under Minnesota governor Tim Pawlenty.
 He left the House in 2009.

 From 2008 to 2017, Finstad was CEO of the Center for Rural Policy and Development, a nonprofit policy research organization based in St. Peter, Minnesota.
 He also worked for an agricultural research and consulting company.
 In November 2017, President Donald Trump appointed Finstad as Minnesota state director of USDA Rural Development.
 Finstad left this position after Trump left office in 2021.

 Finstad next joined the Minnesota Turkey Growers Association as interim executive director.
 He left this position in 2022.